Ivan Hill: Murders

-On November 1, 1993, Betty Harris, 37, was found manually strangled to death behind an industrial building in Diamond Bar.
-Harris was a former student of Chaffey College and grew up in Pomona.
+On November 1, 1993, Betty Harris, 37, was found strangled to death behind an industrial building in Diamond Bar.
+Harris was a former student of Chaffey College and had grown up in Pomona.
 She was dying of cancer and, after spending time in jail for petty crimes, had resolved to spend the time she had left being a good mother.